-New IFRSs Effective Date Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture" To be determined by IASB IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - January 1, 2023 Comparative Information" • Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2023 Non-current" • Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 2) Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 3) Amendments to IAS 12 "Deferred Tax related to Assets and January 1, 2023 (Note 4) Liabilities arising from a Single Transaction" •
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 1) Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 2) Amendments to IAS 12 "Deferred Tax related to Assets and January 1, 2023 (Note 3) Liabilities arising from a Single Transaction"

-- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: The amendments will be applied prospectively for annual reporting periods beginning on or after January 1, 2023. - Note 3: The amendments are applicable to changes in accounting estimates and changes in accounting policies that occur on or after the beginning of the annual reporting period beginning on or after January 1, 2023. - Note 4: Except for deferred taxes that will be recognized on January 1, 2022 for temporary differences associated with leases and decommissioning obligations, the amendments will be applied prospectively to transactions that occur on or after January 1, 2022.
+Note 1: The amendments will be applied prospectively for annual reporting periods beginning on or after January 1, 2023.

-1) Amendments to IAS 1 "Disclosure of Accounting Policies"
+- Note 2: The amendments will be applicable to changes in accounting estimates and changes in accounting policies that occur on or after the beginning of the annual reporting period beginning on or after January 1, 2023. - Note 3: Except for deferred taxes that were recognized on January 1, 2022 for temporary differences associated with leases and decommissioning obligations, the amendments were applied prospectively to transactions that occur on or after January 1, 2022. - 1) Amendments to IAS 1 "Disclosure of Accounting Policies"